 LES DEUX MAGOTS

 Although slightly pricey, this legendary café (founded in 1812) is a must address when visiting Paris – along with the Café de Flore next door.
 The name refers not to 2 magots but to the two Chinese wooden figurines by the bar.
-Attracting famous artists and literary figures, today visitors flock for the tables outside, watching the world go by, in front of the church of Saint Germain-des-Prés.
-The last time I visited over a weekend, live jazz was playing across the street and so adds to a wonderful ambience.
+Attracting famous artists and literary figures (Picasso, Hemingway, Sartre..), today visitors flock for the tables outside to watch the world go by in front of the St Germain-des-Prés church.
+Many weekends, live jazz plays across the street and so adds to a wonderful ambience.

-Choose from the pâtisserie platter from Pierre Hermé, CinqSens, La Grande Épicerie de Paris, and Ernest & Valentin.
-Ice cream desserts and sorbets are all from Berthillon.
-Hot chocolate is traditionally extremely thick and intense, so be warned if planning to enjoy with pastries too, as it can be rather rich.
+Choose from the pâtisserie platter.
+Before it was a choice of Pierre Hermé, but now serves Arnaud Lahrer with ice cream/sorbet desserts from Berthillon.
+One of the thickest and richest hot chocolates in Paris - so be warned if planning to enjoy with pastries too, as it can be too rich.
 Try the Café Gourmand with tea or coffee to enjoy a sampling platter of mini desserts.

 Les Deux Magots, 6 Place de Saint-Germain-des-Prés, Paris 6